 WordPress takes the prize when it comes to building a website using ready-made templates and themes.

 Wix, however, is the predominant one in the hosted website builder realm, with a market share of 35%.
 The e-commerce giant Shopify stands second with 20% in the websites using hosted solution field.
 Squarespace, about 14% of all websites in the market (hosted website solutions), is the third most favored option among users.

 Use These Web Hosting Statistics When Searching For A Web Host

 You now have a more clear picture of the website hosting industry.
 And given the predictions of growing at a CAGR of 15.5% until 2027, it is clear where it is heading.

-But this list does more than informing about the current status of the website hosting industry; yes, it helps decide the best website hosting provider.
+But this list does more than inform about the current status of the website hosting industry; yes, it helps decide the best website hosting provider.
 Because when it comes to determining the critical things like the hosting provider for your website, sometimes it pays to go with the wisdom of the crowds.
-This list informs about the latest trends, most popular web hosts, and the global market share of the website hosting solutions.
+This list informs about the latest trends, most popular web hosts, and the global market share of website hosting solutions.

 So, in case your company is stepping into the digital world, ensure to have the right web hosting solution, as its part in the website success is not a small one.
-From providing high performance to flexibility to manage the sudden inflow of high traffic, all falls upon the web hosting provider.
+From providing high performance to flexibility to managing the sudden inflow of high traffic, all falls upon the web hosting provider.